Dinner With Geisha in Kyoto

-Contrary to a still persistent misconception in some parts of the world, geisha are not, nor were they ever prostitutes; they are artisans, not courtesans, being highly trained practitioners of traditional Japanese arts and customs of hospitality.
+Contrary to a still persistent misconception in some parts of the world, geisha are not, nor were they ever, prostitutes.
+They are in fact artisans – not courtesans – being highly trained practitioners of traditional Japanese arts and customs of hospitality.
 As accomplished performers, story-tellers, singers, dancers and musicians, their services have long been revered and coveted by the Japanese elite.
 Although geisha is today a generic term throughout Japan, these women are still known as geiko in Kyoto.

 Why You Should Experience Dinner with Geisha in Kyoto

-One should never compare dinner with geisha to those fake medieval banquets one finds in many of Europe’s historic cities; the geisha tradition is living culture, as relevant today as it was in 19th century Japan.
+One should never compare dinner with geisha to those fake medieval banquets one finds in many of Europe’s historic cities; the geisha tradition is a living culture and is as relevant today as it was in 19th century Japan.
 Indeed, you might feel it remiss of yourself should you not take the opportunity to experience this most quintessential aspect of Japanese culture when visiting Kyoto.

-Yet it is a fact that geisha are virtually impossible to meet except through personal recommendation or referral; certainly, there are no venues where one can just walk in off the street and be entertained by geisha and that applies equally to high ranking Japanese as it does to backpackers from abroad – without the necessary introductions, geisha will not accept engagements.
+Yet it is a fact that geisha are virtually impossible to meet, except through personal recommendation or referral.
+There are no venues where one can just walk in off the street and be entertained by geisha, and that applies equally to high ranking Japanese as it does to backpackers from abroad – without the necessary introductions, geisha will not accept engagements.

 In addition, these plans all include a full kaiseki dinner featuring a course of various traditional dishes, all exquisitely prepared and presented with the aesthetic flair one can expect of Kyoto’s haute cuisine.
 A typical kaiseki meal may include the following: